amydxa/amydxa/README.md

 - 👋 Hi, I’m @amydxa
 - 👀 I’m interested in programming and cybersecurity
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python, C++ and CSS
 - 💞️ I’m looking to collaborate on projects
-- 📫 How to reach me my email is amy.diapro@gmail.com
+- 📫 How to reach me ? my email is amy.diapro@gmail.com

 <!---
 amydxa/amydxa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.